fangchun007/SDC_Personal_Notes/README.md

 A standard Kalman filter can only handle linear equations.
 Both the extended Kalman filter and the unscented Kalman filter allow you to use non-linear equations; the difference between EKF and UKF is how they handle non-linear equations.

+## Localization

+**Aim**: To figure out where is our car in a given map with an accuracy of 10 cm or less.